 If you do one thing after reading this guide, make a claim for Pension Credit.
-Around 1 in 3 people who qualify for Pension Credit aren't claiming it, and it only takes one phone call to find out if you can get it.
+Many people who qualify for Pension Credit aren't claiming it, and it only takes one phone call to find out if you can get it.